-- (n) If any electronic message board under annual permit is found to be in violation of the operational restrictions/regulations as stipulated in this section, the person affected by the notice of violation or order issued in connection with the enforcement of any provision of this section, may request and will be granted a hearing before the Town Planning and Development Committee, provided that such person will file in the Code Enforcement Officer a written request for such hearing, setting forth a brief statement of the grounds therefor, designating the person and his or her address upon whom orders may be served, and setting forth the reasons why such notice of violation or order should be modified or withdrawn. - 8.
+- will constitute a violation and the operation of the sign must be terminated.
+The cost of this permit will be established as deemed appropriate through approval of Town Board resolutions. - (n) If any electronic message board under annual permit is found to be in violation of the operational restrictions/regulations as stipulated in this section, the person affected by the notice of violation or order issued in connection with the enforcement of any provision of this section, may request and will be granted a hearing before the Town Planning and Development Committee, provided that such person will file in the Code Enforcement Officer a written request for such hearing, setting forth a brief statement of the grounds therefor, designating the person and his or her address upon whom orders may be served, and setting forth the reasons why such notice of violation or order should be modified or withdrawn. - 8.
 Illumination Types Allowed by District.

-Illumination Types -
+Illumination Types

-inalination types AR R-1 C-1 С CH I
+manmadon typos AR R-1 C-1 С CH I

-External Illumination • • ٠ • • •
+External Illumination • • • • • •

-Internal Illumination ٠ ٠ ٠
+Internal Illumination • • •

-Backlit Illumination ٠ ٠ •
+Backlit Illumination • • •

-Exposed Neon ٠
+Exposed Neon •

 Electronic Message Board

-- KEY: = Allowed Blank Cell = Not allowed - \square = Allowed on State highways except where parcel is adjacent to the CH District
+KEY: Allowed Blank Cell = Not allowed

+\square = Allowed on State highways except where parcel is adjacent to the CH District